georchestra/docker/README.md

  * how they are linked together,
  * where the configuration and data volumes are

-The `docker-compose.override.yml` file adds services to interact with your geOrchestra instance (their are not part of geOrchestra "core"):
+The `docker-compose.override.yml` file adds services to interact with your geOrchestra instance (they are not part of geOrchestra "core"):
  * reverse proxy / load balancer
  * ssh / rsync services,
  * smtp, webmail.